6.0-magnitude quake hits Philippines - www.lokmattimes.com

 6.0-magnitude quake hits Philippines

-Manila, May 3 A 6.0 magnitude offshore earthquake rocked Leyte province in the central Philippines on Friday, the ...
+Manila, May 4 An offshore earthquake with a preliminary magnitude of 6.0 rocked Leyte province in the central ...

-Manila, May 3 A 6.0 magnitude offshore earthquake rocked Leyte province in the central Philippines on Friday, the Philippine Institute of Volcanology and Seismology said.
+Manila, May 4 An offshore earthquake with a preliminary magnitude of 6.0 rocked Leyte province in the central Philippines, the Philippine Institute of Volcanology and Seismology said.

-The institute said the quake, which occurred at 6:16 p.m. local time (1016 GMT), hit at a depth of 8 km, about 32 km southeast of Dulag, a coastal town, Xinhua news agency reported.
+The institute said on Friday that the quake, which occurred at 6:16 p.m. local time, hit at a depth of 8 km, about 32 km southeast of Dulag, a coastal town, Xinhua news agency reported.

-The institute said the tectonic quake will trigger aftershocks and cause damage.
+The institute added that the tectonic quake will trigger aftershocks and cause damage.
 The tremor was also felt in some parts of the province.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app